Psy-Fer/Porechop/README.md

 I added the ability to define your own adapters.py in the commandline.

+Be sure to be using latest python3, 3.6.3+

 -AP is the path
 -AN is the name of the file without the .py